Can I Sponsor My Brothers or Sisters (Siblings) to Immigrate to Canada

 - file a sponsorship application according to the guidelines

 - do not owe the government of Canada or any provinces money or other obligations due to previous sponsorship applications

 - meet the minimum income requirements (i.e. the 12-month LICO)

 Of course, you could become ineligible for particular criminal histories or issues.
-Thus, consult with a professional if you have any problems with the law in Canada or elsewhere.
+Thus, consult a professional if you have any legal problems in Canada or elsewhere.

 You may assume a sibling is a brother or a sister.
-However, when it comes to sponsoring siblings to Canada, they need to meet other conditions.
+However, sponsoring siblings to Canada needs to meet other conditions.
 A sibling is eligible for sponsorship if

 - both their parents have passed away, and